Oil Shale Town

 The photo project ‘Kiviõli’ focuses on the town of the same name on the border of Ida-Viru County and the development of its oil shale industry, and also includes self-portraits and portraits of the author’s grandmother and mother, and their home right next to the industrial area.

 Ida-Viru County is a part of Estonia that’s usually not high on tourists’ list of places to visit.
 It’s not even the "real" Estonia – at least not the Estonia we like to tell everyone about.
 It seems as though life came to a standstill here in the Soviet era, and the reminders left in addition to dilapidated buildings and empty parks are ash hills, water-filled quarries and barely visible underground mines.
-Although people are opening up new mines and investing in technology, and there is enough oil shale for decades, life in the city reflects everything but enthusiasm about its future.
-The whole county depends on the oil shale industry as its biggest employer, and the state of Estonia depends on shale oil energy, which so far has covered ca 70-85% of the state’s need for energy and given the state more energy independence.
-However, the generation of energy from oil shale is the biggest cause of environmental damage in Estonia, as it also causes the majority of hazardous waste and greenhouse gases while being the biggest consumer of water.
+The whole county depends on the oil shale industry as its biggest employer, and the state of Estonia depends on shale oil energy, which so far has covered ca 70-85% of the state’s need for energy.
+However, the generation of energy from oil shale is the biggest cause of environmental damage in Estonia, as it also causes the majority of hazardous waste and greenhouse gases while being the biggest water consumer.